dfsp-spirit/libfs/README.md

     * Stanford PLY format (.ply, ascii version)
     * Object File Format (.off, both the plain version and the COFF variant including per-vertex colors are supported).
   - can export meshes to the following standard mesh file formats: Wavefront object, Stanford PLY (ascii version).
-* read FreeSurfer brain surface parcellations, i.e., the result of applying a brain atlas, from binary annot format files (like `$SUBJECTS_DIR/label/lh.aparc.annot`).
+* read and write FreeSurfer brain surface parcellations, i.e., the result of applying a brain atlas, from/to binary annot format files (like `$SUBJECTS_DIR/label/lh.aparc.annot`).
 * read and write FreeSurfer ASCII label files (like `$SUBJECTS_DIR/label/lh.cortex.label`).
 * read and write FreeSurfer 4D volume files (typically 3D voxels + a fourth time/subject dimension) from binary MGH format files (like `$SUBJECTS_DIR/mri/brain.mgh` or `$SUBJECTS_DIR/surf/lh.thickness.fwhm5.fsaverage.mgh`).
   - also reads and writes the gzip-compressed MGZ variant (`read_mgz` / `write_mgz`), available automatically when zlib is present on the system (just link with `-lz`).